Liberal Arts Level 2: Early Chapter Books

 Click here to view the scope and sequence of our Liberal Arts Curriculum.

-Trinity Time is a catechism course for St. Raphael School students in Levels II & III.
-The purpose of the lessons is to help each student grow in their love for God and the church, cultivating a deeper understanding of living as Orthodox Christians in the world.
-Students and families will be invited to spend time during the week praying, reading Scripture, meeting the saints, reading stories, learning the hymns of the church, and reinforcing the foundational teachings of the faith.
+Trinity Time is the catechism component for Level II and Level III St. Raphael School students.
+The once-a-week catechism lessons are intended to help each student grow in their love for God and the church, cultivating a deeper understanding of how to live as Orthodox Christians in the world.
+Students and families will be invited to spend time during the week praying, reading Scripture, learning about the saints, reading stories, learning the hymns of the church, and reinforcing the foundational teachings of the faith.

 You can view the syllabus here.